Herman Braun-Vega

 Herman Braun-Vega (7 July 1933 in Lima — 2 April 2019 in Paris) was a Peruvian painter and artist.

 Although his work has always been figurative, it was at first (before 1970) close to abstraction.
 It experienced a decisive turning point when the artist came to settle permanently in Paris in 1968.
 By being in contact with the works of the great masters of painting, Braun-Vega developed the art of pictorial quotation.
 He decided not to limit his painting to aesthetic research, but to adopt a clear pictorial language accessible to non-specialists even though his works often have several levels of reading.
-His painting enriched with references to the history of art, often depicts characters, landscapes, fruits and vegetables from his native Peru.
-He asserts his mixed origins through a syncretic work, often very colorful, interspersed with political messages including transfers of press clippings.
-Some would say he's a committed painter.
-The artist, who had set himself as a policy not to paint for saying nothing, defines himself rather as a witness of his time who wants to activate the memory of the spectator.
+His painting, enriched with references to the history of art, often depicts characters, landscapes, fruits and vegetables from his native Peru.
+He asserts his mixed origins through syncretic work, often very colorful, interspersed with political messages including transfers of press clippings.
+The artist, who had set himself as a policy not to paint for saying nothing, defines himself as a witness of his time who wants to activate the memory of the spectator.
 His artistic production is in line with the trends of New figuration (Nouvelle figuration) and Narrative figuration (Figuration narrative).

 Biography

 Family

 His father, Francisco Braun Weisbrod, was Jewish born in 1902 under the Austro-Hungarian Empire, in the city of Stuhlweissenberg (Székesfehérvár), currently in Hungarian territory.
+Francisco (Franz in German) was the first member of the Braun family to emigrate to Peru.
+He was the older brother of Jacob Braun, who joined him in Peru in 1934 and whose story is recounted in the book The Journey of Jacob Braun: A New Orbit.

 His mother, Armida Vega Noriega, was born in Iquitos, capital of the Peruvian Amazon.

 Herman Braun-Vega was born in Lima.
 His older brother, Max (painter Fernando Vega), was born in February 1932.
 After Herman, three other siblings were born : Berti (architect and urban planner), Álex (designer) and Aurora (painter and draftsman).

 His father bought art reproductions in Paris and had them framed in Peru.
 As a result, his brother Max was the first to want to become a painter.
 Herman wanted to do the same as his brother.